The Class of 2018 National Student Poets has been announced! The Poets for 2018 are:

 Read the press release, and return to this page on August 30, 2018, for more information after the Class of 2018 has been appointed at the Library of Congress!

-Meet the Class of 2016 National Student Poets
+The Class of 2017 National Student Poets

-About the National Student Poets Program
+National Student Poets Program

 Annually, five students are selected for one year of service as literary ambassadors, each representing a different geographic region of the country.
-By elevating and showcasing their work for a national audience, the program strives to inspire other young people to achieve excellence in their own creative endeavors and promote the essential role of writing and the arts in academic and personal success.
+By elevating and showcasing their work for a national audience, the Program strives to inspire other young people to achieve excellence in their own creative endeavors and promote the essential role of writing and the arts in academic and personal success.